-Systems Assembly, Integration and Test takes place at Lockheed facilities in Sunnyvale, CA and the SeaSat sensors and space systems take shape.
-The program meets cost and schedule milestones by adhering to careful design goals and plans and is implemented in 28 months from project go-ahead.
+Systems Assembly, Integration and Test take place at Lockheed facilities in Sunnyvale, CA and the SeaSat sensors and space systems take shape.
+The program meets cost and schedule milestones by adhering to careful design goals and plans and is implemented 28 months from the project go-ahead.

 June 26, 1978

 SeaSat is launched into space from Vandenberg AFB near Lompoc California using an Atlas-Agena launch vehicle.
 All systems correctly deploy on schedule, and initial turn-on and checkout sequences are successful.

 SeaSat sensors collect global data sets, performing special validation experiments at selected locations.
 International participation adds data collection sites and special global experiments expanding SeaSat observations and applications.